 The 20th century was much different because the thin look became popular.
 Women preferred fewer curves and more fitted shapewear like teddies or camisoles for a flatter, thinner appearance.
 This look was made famous by women more commonly referred to as flappers.

-Modern-day shapewear from the 2000’s and beyond is totally different from what it once was.
+Modern-day shapewear from the 2000s and beyond is totally different from what it once was.
 We now have shapewear that is drastically more comfortable and versatile.
+So versatile that even pregnant women can use shapewear similar to if they weren’t pregnant, as long as safe practice and precautions are taken into consideration.
 Garments made now are generally created from fabrics like lycra, spandex, nylon and other stretchable, yet breathable materials.
-Not only do these functional pieces help shape the body, but they also provide seamless slimming solutions and reduce waistlines by a size or more.
+Not only do these functional pieces help shape the body, but they also provide seamless slimming solutions and reduce waistlines by a single size or even more.